Definition

 DMZs function as a buffer zone between the public internet and the private network.
 The DMZ subnet is deployed between two firewalls.
 All inbound network packets are then screened using a firewall or other security appliance before they arrive at the servers hosted in the DMZ.

-DMZ network diagram
+DMZ in networking diagram

 If better-prepared threat actors pass through the first firewall, they must then gain unauthorized access to the services in the DMZ before they can do any damage.
-Those systems are likely to be hardened against such attacks.
+Those systems are likely hardened against such attacks.

 What are the benefits of using a DMZ?

 • Access control.
-A DMZ network provides access control to services outside an organization's network perimeters that are accessed from the internet.
+A DMZ network provides access control to services outside an organization's network perimeters accessed from the internet.
 It simultaneously introduces a level of network segmentation that increases the number of obstacles a user must bypass before gaining access to an organization's private network.
 In some cases, a DMZ includes a proxy server, which centralizes the flow of internal -- usually, employee -- internet traffic and makes recording and monitoring that traffic simpler.

 • Network reconnaissance prevention.
 A DMZ also prevents an attacker from being able to scope out potential targets within the network.
-Even if a system within the DMZ is compromised, the internal firewall still protects the private network, separating it from the DMZ.
+Even if a system within the DMZ is compromised, the internal firewall protects the private network, separating it from the DMZ.
 This setup makes external active reconnaissance more difficult.
 Although the servers in the DMZ are publicly exposed, they are backed by another layer of protection.
 The public face of the DMZ keeps attackers from seeing the contents of the internal private network.
 If attackers do manage to compromise the servers within the DMZ, they are still isolated from the private network by the DMZ's internal barrier.

 • Protection against Internet Protocol (IP) spoofing.
 In some cases, attackers attempt to bypass access control restrictions by spoofing an authorized IP address to impersonate another device on the network.
 A DMZ can stall potential IP spoofers, while another service on the network verifies the IP address's legitimacy by testing whether it is reachable.